isabella1709/Graph-representation-using-Adjacency-List/README.md

 ## 📘 Contents

-- `notebooks/Ajacency_List.ipynb`: The main notebook demonstrating how to represent and manipulate a graph using adjacency lists
+- `Ajacency_List.ipynb`: The main notebook demonstrating how to represent and manipulate a graph using adjacency lists
 - Example code for adding vertices and edges with labels and weights
 - Simple, readable implementation for learning and experimentation